eyast/eyast.github.io/_projects/3D_Display.md

     participant PoseNet
     participant FeatureCreator
     participant CustomNet
+    participant KalmanFilter
     participant JetsonServer
     participant Unity
-    articipand TVDisplay
-    autonumber
-    loop EachFrameRefresh
     Unity->>JetsonServer:If there's a human in the Frame, what's the position of their head in 3D space?
     JetsonServer->>Webcam: Take an image
     Webcam->> JetsonServer: Image returned.
     JetsonServer->>PoseNet: Where are the Body Pose KeyPoints?
     PoseNet->>JetsonServer: raw_data returned.
     JetsonServer->>FeatureCreator: What are the features in this raw data point?
     FeatureCreator->>JetsonServer: features returned.
     JetsonServer->>CustomNet: Here's a list of features - Infer the 3D location of the camera/head in the room CustomNet->>JetsonServer: Location in 3D space returned.
     JetsonServer->>KalmanFilter: Filter this noisy data
     KalmanFilterJetsonServer: Filtered location returned.
     JetsonServer->>Unity: 3D location of camera returned in JSON.
     Unity->>Unity: Modify the scene according to 3D location.
     Unity->>Unity: Render the scene.
 {% endmermaid %}

 flowing text.